 Highlights: Lively, Alert, Territorial

-Russo European Laikas are one of the few dog breeds developed from Russian landrace dogs.
-These spitz-type dogs were bred in the 1940’s for a program aiming to produce top hunting dogs.
+Russo European Laikas are one of the few breeds developed from Russian landrace dogs.
+These spitz-type dogs were bred in the 1940’s for a program aiming to produce hunting dogs.
+Not surprisingly, it worked.
+The Russo Europeans are some of the best duck hunters.

 Currently, these dogs are recognized by the FCI.
-However, they haven’t been picked up by any major kennel clubs other than the United Kennel Club.
+In addition, they haven’t been picked up by any major kennel clubs other than the UKC.
+Even so, the popularity of the Russo European Laikas seem to be in an up-trend in Russia and surrounding countries.

-They’re very loyal dogs and once you’ve developed a bond with them, they won’t ever stray.
-Plus, they’re fantastic with children due to their patience.
+They’re very loyal dogs, and once you’ve developed a bond with them, they won’t ever stray.
+They can be great with kids due to their patience.
+But because they’re vocal on the field, expect that they’ll let you know if they’re happy or sad with their wide range of vocals.

-These dogs love to work and do best when they have a sense of purpose.
-Whether it’s hunting, guarding or companionship, they need some meaningful role in the family.
+Russo Europeans are territorial dogs and may act aggressively with strangers, which make them superb guard dogs.
+They love to work and do best when they have a sense of purpose.
+Whether it’s hunting or guarding, they need some meaningful role in the family.

 19. West Siberian Laika

 Loyal and loving, the West Siberian Laika is entirely devoted to the owner and family.
-In addition to versatile hunters, these dogs make fantastic guard dogs as they’re alert and protective.
+In addition to being versatile hunters, these dogs make great guard dogs as they’re alert and protective.
+They’re cautious but tend to be non-aggressive around strangers.

+They’ll eventually learn and accept other animals as part of the pack with proper training, patience and consistency.
 On the other hand, the West Siberian is a very obedient dog.
-Thanks to their great loyalty, they’re willing to please the owner, even if that means obedience training.
+Thanks to their unwavering loyalty, they’re willing to please their owners.

 20. Yakutian Laika